|This image is from the post INSTAGRAM ROUNDUP #1|

 What is The Walrus Room?

-But when Sarah began writing about alternative subcultures for Rebel Circus, The Walrus Room turned in the direction of a personal style blog.
+But when I began writing about alternative subcultures for Rebel Circus, The Walrus Room turned in the direction of a personal style blog.
 Don’t worry!
-She’ll always be writing about alternative subcultures somewhere on the internet and you can always find her posting her favourite articles on her Facebook Fanpage.
+I’ll always be writing about alternative subcultures somewhere on the internet and you can always find me posting my favourite articles on my Facebook Fanpage.

 Who Am I?